 The Central Texas Food Bank built the biggest game-changer in the fight against hunger, and Arrow was there to help them celebrate each major milestone.

 We were tasked with planning and publicizing the Central Texas Food Bank’s new $25 million distribution facility’s groundbreaking.
 We knew we needed to celebrate it in a big way and continue the fundraising momentum we launched six months prior.

 We worked with Austin Mayor Steve Adler to officially proclaim the April 1 groundbreaking as “April Food Day,” and enlisted local chefs to write an op-ed about the importance of the new warehouse in fighting hunger.
 At the site, we designed a backdrop featuring renderings of the facility and built a stage to mimic the wood pallets used to move donated goods.
 Our team managed logistics and public relations for the entire ceremony—including shovel-size spoons for the groundbreakers.

-One year later, we coordinated and celebrated the Grand Opening of the new facility with the inaugural loading of food from the first truck at the warehouse, which was covered by all local media.
-We were then asked to design an art installation recognizing and thanking donors that contributed to the new facility, and created a 15-foot “Nourishing Lives Here” canstruction that remains a prominent feature in the Food Bank to this day.
+One year later we coordinated the Grand Opening of the new facility, which was again covered by all local media.
+We also designed a 15-foot art installation built out of cans recognizing donors of the new facility for “Nourishing Lives Here,” which remains a prominent feature in the Food Bank.